Saturday 14 - Sunday 15 April 2018

 Victorian Reconciliation Regional Forum & Tour on Wurundjeri Country

-Our most recent forum was held on Wurundjeri Country over the weekend of Saturday 14 - Sunday 15 April 2018.
-It began with a Welcome to Country and tour of sites in the Melbourne metro area and Yarra Valley on the Saturday morning, followed by a forum in the evening at Candelbark Farm in Healesville.
+Our annual regional forum this year was held on Wurundjeri Country over the weekend of 14 - 15 April.
+It began with a Welcome to Country at Dights Falls by Uncle Bill Nicholson Junior, and was followed by a tour of local sites along the Birrarung and Bolin Bolin Billabong in Bulleen.
+The tour was followed by a forum in the evening at Candelbark Farm in Healesville.

-On Sunday the group visited sites around Coranderrk and heard about the history of this important Aboriginal community and the work being undertaken there to restore and revitalise the property.
+On Sunday morning, after performing a cleansing smoking ceremony, Uncle Dave Wandin showed the group around Coranderrk, explaining the history of this important Aboriginal community and the work being undertaken there to care for Country and to restore and revitalise the property.

 Saturday 28 October 2017